JYang1997/sipser_notes/sipser_notes.md

 > Call a language **Turing-decidable** or simply **decidable** if some Turing machine decides it.

 The difference between deciadable and recognizable is that, for Turing decidable, there are a turing machine that recognize such language and it always accept or reject, never **halts**.
-Turing-Recognizable only guarantee that if string is in such language than
+Turing-Recognizable only guarantee that if string is in such language than turing machine accepts it, said nothing about what happen if machine does not accept it.
+(Both halt and reject is possible).

 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5NzM0ODQwOCwtMjk0NzkyMzI4LC0xMT
+eyJoaXN0b3J5IjpbLTIxMjI5OTUwOTQsLTI5NDc5MjMyOCwtMT
-UzODc1ODY4LDU2NDI4NTIxNV19
+E1Mzg3NTg2OCw1NjQyODUyMTVdfQ==
 -->